-1. Ask the telescope operator to put the dichroic in place for NIHTS (nominal position: 237.9 mm).
-The instrument cover should be closed at this time.

-- 2. On the command line in the XCAM terminal window type the following: - (a) run -i NIHTS_arcs.py - i.
-This script will turn on the Xenon lamps and take 5 exposures at 120 seconds each.
+- 1. Ask the telescope operator to put the dichroic in place for NIHTS (nominal position: 237.9 mm). - 2.
+The instrument cover should be closed at this time. - 3.
+In the Calibrations Tab of the NIHTS GUI (Tab 2; Figure 12), click the [ARCS] button to begin the Arc Lamps calibration sequence. - (a) This script will turn on the Xenon lamps and take 5 exposures at 120 seconds each.
 There is no required warm-up time for the lamps.
 The script will then turn the lamps off and take 1 exposure at 120 seconds to capture the thermal background.
-A background subtracted arc line spectrum is shown in Figure 11.
+A background subtracted arc line spectrum is shown in Figure 13.